- Junior School

 Working at ISB

-ISB's commitment to hiring and retaining quality employees has created a community of professional and dynamic teaching and administrative staff with low turnover rates and a high degree of involvement in professional development programmes.
+Our commitment to hiring and retaining talent has created a community of highly professional and dynamic staff with low turnover rates and a high degree of involvement in professional development.

-At ISB, we live our Mission and are committed to creating safe, caring and affirming learning spaces for our international community, and to promoting learning and respect for people of all nationalities, religions and cultures.
+At International School Basel, we live our Mission: we are committed to creating a safe, caring and affirming learning environment for our international community, and we promote learning and respect for people of all nationalities, religions and cultures.

 Our main purpose as an Employer is the development of our employees and School in a synergetic way by providing continuous educating and training through internal as well as external training programs.

 All ISB employees become part of ISB’s outstanding pension plan, with an employer contribution of 75%.

 Working together with a renowned language school, we offer free, weekly German lessons on-campus for all of our employees.

 Free After-School Child Care

 As an Employer we provide free After-School Child Care for all employees’ children enrolled in our Junior School, including staff-in service and Parent-Teacher-Student Conference days.

 ISB provides relocation support for incoming teaching personnel for a smooth arrival and transition to Switzerland.
 Professional and social buddy systems are in place to welcome you to the ISB school community.